calvinpatriot/alx-higher_level_programming/0x0B-python-input_output/README.md

-this is the README file for 0x0B-python-input_output project
+this is the readme file for task 0x0B-python-input_output